Painting Equipment

 How to choose your spray gun.
 Advantages and disadvantages of the most used systems

-The production of furniture or other wooden objects involves, on the one hand, the making of the object itself and, on the other, its finishing.
-I have often noticed that a lot of energy and resources are expended to achieve the first part as close to perfection as possible, but unfortunately the finishing part is almost neglected.
-I say unfortunately because it is the finish that the eye falls on first and a missed finish negates all the effort put into the woodworking.
-The quality of the finish is as much about the quality of the finishing products as it is about the correct choice of gun for spray application.
+The production of furniture or other wooden objects involves, on the one hand, making the object itself and, on the other hand, finishing it.
+I have often observed that a lot of energy and resources are expended in order to achieve the first part as close to perfection as possible, but unfortunately, the finishing part is almost neglected.
+I say unfortunately because the finish is where the eye falls first and a botched finish negates all the effort put into the woodwork.
+The quality of the finish is as much about the quality of the finishing products as it is about the correct choice of spray gun.

 The application gun is part of an application system.
-This system can be chosen to increase the quality of the finish, but also to improve the efficiency of the whole process.
+This system can be chosen in such a way as to increase the quality of the finish, but also to improve the efficiency of the whole process.
 A good choice of spray system:

 • reduce the cost of finishing materials